btzy/spiral/docs/Specification.md

 The specification is based on the WebAssembly binary encoding.
 A major difference is that WebAssembly works on a single contiguous memory but Spiral works with dynamically-allocated arrays (using an `Array<T>` type).
 Every `malloc/free` requires a host call.
 Arrays are bounds-checked (unless the index is proved to be valid by other means).

+All memory (both stack and heap) are zero-initialized to prevent data from host process to leak into the JITted code.

 In general, variable-length lists are stored with a `varuint` size followed by the entries.

 Signed integers are stored in 2's compliment.